 Bring a portable phone charger.

 When we booked our tent at Half Dome Village, I was told that our unit would not have an electrical outlet.
-We knew not having a phone wasn’t an option because we were going to be taking so many pictures.
+(Actually it did since it was a heated tent — only non-heated tents don’t have outlets.)
+Anyway, we knew not having a phone wasn’t an option because we were going to be taking so many pictures.
 To prepare for our cell-maggedon, my husband bought these amazing, life-changing RAVPower portable phone chargers from Amazon, which work wonders!

-Even though our tent actually had one electrical outlet at our disposal, these portable chargers worked way faster than the outlet and I’m using them even now that we’re back home.
+Even though our tent actually had one electrical outlet at our disposal these portable chargers worked way faster than the outlet and I’ve been using them even now that we’re back home!
 They were also quite handy during the day-long tour and provide about four full charges before the device itself needs to be recharged.

 Beware of the shuttle.

 During the busy season (translation: summer), park employees highly recommend using the free shuttle buses that drive from Yosemite Village through the campgrounds and to Half Dome Village and Yosemite Valley Lodge.
 But I’m not so sure.

 On the morning of our all-day tour, we went to the shuttle stop closest to the Half Dome Village main office.
 It was over an hour before our tour started and already there was a throng of people.
 We waited … and waited … and waited.
 Every time the shuttle arrived, there was never enough room for us.
 So we kept waiting.
 Until we realized that if we waited any longer we would miss our tour that cost us $152 each!
 We ended up driving ourselves to Yosemite Valley Lodge where the tour group was meeting and found parking.
 Whew.